enterprisemodules/ora_profile/documentation/database.md

 Before Puppet can actually use remote files, they must be downloaded first.
 Puppet uses this directory to put all files in.

 The default value is: `/install`

+To customize this consistently use the hiera key `ora_profile::database::download_dir`.

 Type: `Stdlib::Absolutepath`